West Virginia Law Review

 proceeding.
 [FN113]

-Accordingly, for a recanter to successfully invoke a section
+Accordingly, for a recanter to successfully invoke a

-X defense, he must
+section X defense, he must recant before the lie has been

-recant before the lie has been or will be exposed or a party
+or will be exposed or a party or the proceeding has

 been prejudiced.